History of Greece: Ancient Greece (1100–146 BC)

 Ancient Greece refers to a period of Greek history that lasted from the Greek Dark Ages (c.
 1050) to the end of antiquity (c.
 AD 600).
-In common usage, it can refer to all Greek history before—or including—the Roman Empire, but historians tend use the term more precisely.
+In common usage, it can refer to all Greek history before—or including—the Roman Empire, but historians tend to use the term more precisely.
 Some include the periods of the Minoan and Mycenaean civilizations, while others argue that these civilizations were so different from later Greek cultures that they should be classed separately.
 Traditionally, the Ancient Greek period was taken to begin with the date of the first Olympic Games in 776 BC, but most historians now extend the term back to about 1000 BC, toward the beginning of the Greek Dark Ages.

 The Greek Dark Ages are succeeded by the Archaic period, which began c.
 800 BC and lasted until the second Persian invasion of Greece in 480 BC.
 It was during this period that the Greek alphabet and early Greek literature developed, as well as the poleis ("city-states") of Ancient Greece.
+With the end of the Dark Ages, Greeks spread to the shores of the Black Sea, Southern Italy (the so-called "Magna Graecia") and Asia Minor.
 The Classical period began during the Greco-Persian wars in the 5th century BC and was marked by increased autonomy from the Persian Empire, as well as the flourishing of Ancient Greek democracy, art, theater, literature, and philosophy.
 The traditional date for the end of the Classical Greek period is the death of Alexander the Great in 323 BC, and the period that follows is termed the Hellenistic, ending with the rise of the Roman Empire at the end of the first millennium BC.
-Not everyone treats the Classical Greek and Hellenic periods as distinct—some writers treat the Ancient Greek civilization as a continuum running until the proliferation of Christianity in the 3rd century AD.
+Not everyone treats the Classical Greek and Hellenic periods as distinct—some writers treat the Ancient Greek civilization as a continuum running until the proliferation of Christianity in the 3rd century.

 Ancient Greece is considered by many historians to be the foundational culture of Western civilization.
 Greek culture was a powerful influence in the Roman Empire, which carried a version of it to many parts of Europe.
 Ancient Greek civilization has been immensely influential on the language, politics, educational systems, philosophy, art, and architecture of the modern world, particularly during the Renaissance in Western Europe and again during various neo-classical revivals in 18th- and 19th-century Europe and the Americas.